DeepLabCut/DeepLabCut-Workshop-Materials/DLCcourse.md

    - **Slides** [Evalute your network](https://github.com/DeepLabCut/DeepLabCut-Workshop-Materials/blob/master/part3-analysis.pdf)
    - **WATCH:** [Evaluate the network in ipython](https://www.youtube.com/watch?v=bgfnz1wtlpo)
-      - why evaluation matters; how to benchmark; analyzing an video and using scoremaps, conf. readouts, etc.
+      - why evaluation matters; how to benchmark; analyzing a video and using scoremaps, conf. readouts, etc.

 ### **Module 4: Scaling your analysis to many new videos**